Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

 # What's Hurl?

-Hurl is a command line tool and a simple plain text format for describing an HTTP session.
+Hurl is a command line tool that performs HTTP requests defined in a simple plain text format.

-Hurl is used in command lines or scripts to run HTTP sessions.
-Hurl can performs requests, capture values and evaluate queries on headers and body response.
+Hurl is used in command lines and scripts to run HTTP sessions.
+It can performs requests, capture values and evaluate queries on headers and body response.
 Hurl is very versatile: it can be used to get HTTP data and also to test HTTP sessions.